Ex-DEA agent: Opioid crisis fueled by drug industry and Congress

 In the end, the DEA signed off on the final version of the "Marino bill."
 A senior DEA representative told us the agency fought hard to stop it, but in the face of growing pressure from Congress and industry lobbyists, was forced to accept a deal it did not want.
 The bill was presented to the Senate in March of 2016.

-Majority Leader Mitch McConnell brought the legislation to the floor and it passed the Senate through unanimous consent with no objections and no recorded votes.
+Majority Leader Mitch McConnell brought the bill to the Senate floor where it passed through unanimous consent with no objections and no recorded votes.

 It passed the House the same way, with members of Congress chatting away on the floor.